Privacy Notice – Oak Dry Lining Ltd

 This is the Privacy Notice for Oak Dry Lining Ltd issued in accordance with the General Data Protection Regulation (GDPR) – please read it carefully.

 This Privacy Notice is to let you know how we handle your personal data.
-This includes what you tell us about yourself and the choices you give us about what marketing you want us to send you.
-This Privacy Notice explains how we do this and tells you about your privacy rights and how the law protects you.
+This includes what you tell us about yourself and your choices about what marketing you want to receive from us.
+This Privacy Notice explains our approach, your privacy rights and how the law protects you.

 Your personal data is any information relating to you from which you can be identified.

 This notice sets out:

 – how we will process any personal data that we collect from you and what it will be used for;

 – the information that you are entitled to receive from us when we collect your personal data; and